Encharted Cook

 • Red, Orange, & Yellow Bell Peppers - The flavor of red, orange, and yellow bell peppers is slightly sweet and pairs well with the savory taco stuffing.
 Green bell peppers can also be used but will have a strong vegetal smell and taste.
 Make sure the size of your peppers is not too large so that they will fit in your baking dish.

 • Ground Beef - Any ground beef will work well.
-Lean ground beef will not require draining before adding the taco seasonings.
+Lean ground beef does not need to be drained before adding the taco seasonings.
 But higher levels of fat may brown better and taste better.

 • Tomato Paste - Tomato paste adds depth of flavor to the seasoned taco meat.